-This section provides reconciliations of the Partnership's and Holdings' non-GAAP financial measures included in this prospectus supplement to their most directly comparable financial measures calculated and presented in accordance with GAAP.
-The Partnership and Holdings both present the non-GAAP financial measure of gross operating margin.
-The Partnership also utilizes the non-GAAP financial measures of Adjusted EBITDA.
+This section provides reconciliations of Enterprise Parent's and Holdings' non-GAAP financial measures included in this prospectus supplement to their most directly comparable financial measures calculated and presented in accordance with GAAP.
+Enterprise Parent and Holdings both present the non-GAAP financial measure of gross operating margin.
+Enterprise Parent also utilizes the non-GAAP financial measure of Adjusted EBITDA.
 These non-GAAP financial measures should not be considered as an alternative to GAAP measures such as net income, operating income, net cash flows provided by operating activities or any other measure of liquidity or financial performance calculated and presented in accordance with GAAP.
-These non-GAAP financial measures may not be comparable to similarly-titled measures of other companies because they may not calculate such measures in the same manner as the Partnership or Holdings does.
+These non-GAAP financial measures may not be comparable to similarly-titled measures of other companies because they may not calculate such measures in the same manner as Enterprise Parent or Holdings does.